-I wanna encourage you today, to be slow to speak and quick to love with EVERYONE around you.
+I want to encourage you today, to be slow to speak.
 It’s easy to get so upset with our kids after we have told them the same thing over and over and over again.
-But lets not forget, the apple doesn’t fan far from the tree.
+But let’s not forget, the apple doesn’t fall far from the tree.

-Photog By Loren Ferguson with Think Elysian
+Photos By Loren Ferguson with Think Elysian